nivethasund/nivethasund/README.md

 ## Hi there 👋

-My name is Nivetha and I'm a trust and safety professional currently residing in San Francisco, CA.
+My name is Nivetha and I'm currently residing in San Francisco, CA.

 ### About Me

-I'm an aspiring data professional that is eager to do what I can to elevate & empower Trust and Safety businesses.
+I'm a data-driven professional who is eager to do what I can to elevate & empower businesses engaged in art & communication.
 I have a background in public relations and journalism, so I've been on both sides of the typical content lifecycle and am pretty keen to see how content creation and moderation co-exist in our world that's witnessing the rapid growth of AI and LLMs.

 ### My Projects